merkle-open/SitecoreBlog/docs/_posts/2023-04-05-sitecore-custom-personalization-and-segmentation-rules.md

 ```C#
 contact.Personal().FirstName != null && contact.Personal().FirstName != string.Empty
 ```
 This is because the Sitecore predicate engine is throwing an error 'YourLinqIsTooStrongException' in Rule Editor and basically wants us to write simplified code here.

+There is a list of methods/operators from Sitecore available here [link](https://doc.sitecore.com/xp/en/developers/100/sitecore-experience-platform/supported-methods-and-operators-for-xconnect-search.html)

 ### PII Sensitive Data